 Economic Impact Reports

-The WESTAF-generated series of reports related to economic impact and reports of descriptive statistics related to the creative economy was largely replaced in 2004 by the Creative Vitality Suite™ online tool, formerly known as Creative Vitality Index.
+The WESTAF-generated series of reports related to economic impact and reports of descriptive statistics related to the creative economy were largely replaced in 2004 by the Creative Vitality Suite™ online tool, formerly known as Creative Vitality Index.
 Because this tool placed the power of creating reports in the hands of the end users, WESTAF, with a few exceptions, does not hold copies of these reports.
 Thus WESTAF’s work in this area is more robust than ever, though, the reports emanating from the use of the Creative Vitality Suite™ online tool are largely not known to WESTAF and not placed on this list.

 The Case for Cultural Economic Clusters by Alex Ooms (2003) | Download